Why a Health Savings Account (HSA) Is a Good Deal

 Which health insurance plans are HSA-eligible?

-An HSA-eligible health insurance plan must:
+An HSA-eligible health insurance plan needs to:

-• Have a plan deductible that's higher than the IRS requirement
+• Have a plan deductible that's higher than the IRS requirement.

-• Have an out-of-pocket maximum that's lower than the IRS requirement
+• Have an out-of-pocket maximum that's lower than $8,500.

 High-deductible health plan (HDHP) limits